mesosphere/d2iq-engineering-blog/content/posts/chatgpt-writes-a-capi-infrastructure-provider/index.md

 ![CAPI reconciler](capireconciler.png)

-If we compare to what we have so far with the [implementation contract](https://cluster-api.sigs.k8s.io/developer/providers/cluster-infrastructure.html), there are some required fields that are missing, let's see if ChatGTP can figure those out for us:
+If we compare to what we have so far with the [implementation contract](https://cluster-api.sigs.k8s.io/developer/providers/cluster-infrastructure.html), there are some required fields that are missing, let's see if ChatGPT can figure those out for us:

 ![Missing fields](missingfields.png)